SolPOCandCo/SolPOC/README.md

 url = "http://www.theses.fr/2018PERP0002/document",
 }
 ```
 Even if COPS is quite simple code, this is a research-grade program.
 We actually do research with it.
-Do not hesite to contact us, for help, academic projet or cited to current version of our work
+Do not hesitate to contact us, for help, academic project or cited to current version of our work

 ## Contributors
 Here is a list of contributors to COPS :